cert-manager/website/content/en/docs/concepts/acme-orders-challenges.md

 have been updated to respond correctly, or the changes to the ingress resources have been observed and in-use by the ingress controller).

 If the self check fails, cert-manager will retry the self check with a fixed 10 second retry interval.
-Challenges that do not ever complete the self check will continue retrying until the user intervenes.
+Challenges that do not ever complete the self check will continue retrying until the user intervenes by either retrying the Order (by deleting the Order resource) or amending the associated Certificate resource to resolve any configuration errors.

 Once the self check is passing, the ACME 'authorization' associated with this challenge will be 'accepted'.